-Expect frequent opportunities for.
+Expect frequent opportunities for:

-- · Instructor-student interaction: I will be interacting with students each week in the discussion boards. - Student-student interaction: You'll collaborate on a few discussion threads and your final group project, participate in discussion forums, and the field guides. - Student-content interaction: Assignments go beyond simple knowledge recall.
-There is ample assignments at the application, evaluate, and create levels.
+- Instructor-student interaction: I will be interacting with students each week in the discussion boards.
+We will have 1 asynchronous meet up in week 6 that will be the discussion for that week. - Student-student interaction: You'll collaborate on a few discussion threads and your final group project, participate in discussion forums, and the field guides.
+We will have 1 asynchronous meet up in week 6 that will be the discussion for that week - Student-content interaction: Assignments go beyond simple knowledge recall.
+There is ample assignments at the application, evaluate, and create